 Consider the following examples:

-- A community group is working to reduce opioid overdoses by having outreach workers deliver messages to friends, family members, and individuals who are misusing opioids.
-At first, the group hires people who are not members of the user community, but these workers don’t connect well with the people they are trying to educate.
-The group then recruits members of the user community who are in recovery, and trains them to deliver outreach education.
-This strategy is much more successful.
+- To reduce alcohol misuse, a community group hires professional outreach workers to deliver messages to friends, family members, and individuals who are misusing alcohol.
+However, the professionals don’t connect well with the people they are trying to educate.
+The group then recruits members of the community who are in recovery, and trains them to deliver outreach education.
+This strategy has much greater success.

 The 15 standards are organized into one Principal Standard and three themes: